Ultimate Business Intelligence Guide for CEOs by a CEO in 2026 + Reddit Comments

 Why serious data teams still buy it

-LookML is both the reason to buy Looker and the tax you pay forever.
+LookML is both the feature and the tax.

 - Enterprise includes 100,000 query-based API calls/month and 10,000 admin API calls/month

-- Google’s pricing page also says each platform comes with ten standard users and two developer users included
+- both editions include ten standard users and two developer users

 Why most teams should not touch it

 Google Cloud Looker pricing page, captured from https://cloud.google.com/looker/pricing.
-No public dollar pricing, but Google does publish edition entitlements, included users, and API quotas.
+Google does not publish simple dollar pricing, but it does publish edition entitlements and API quotas.

 Qlik review